gvwilson/tidynomicon/_en/projects.md

 But `all` of an empty vector being `TRUE` is...unexpected.
-The reasoning is apparently that none of the (nonexistent) elements are `FALSE`, but honestly, at this point we are veering dangerously close to [JavaScript Logic][javascrip-wat], so we will accept this behavior and move on.
+The reasoning is apparently that none of the (nonexistent) elements are `FALSE`, but honestly, at this point we are veering dangerously close to [JavaScript Logic][javascript-wat], so we will accept this behavior and move on.

 So what *should* our function return when there aren't any empty rows: `NULL` or `integer(0)`?